flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ![Stencil](/assets/numpad_keyboard/a_series_of_failures/stencil3.jpg)

-The paste allied quite nicely.
+The paste applied quite nicely.
 There were a few areas where paste was touching in adjacent pads, but solder paste tends to get "sucked" onto copper pads when melted, so I felt this should be alright.

 After placing all the components, I heated up the frying pan.